Vandebron/take-home-assessment-web/readme.md

 ## Setup
 - Clone the repo and decide on a framework you'd like to complete the project in (currently only React)
-- Start the project by following the "Getting Started" instructions in the example project.
-Compare what your app looks like now with the desired app shown below.
+- Start the project by following the "Getting Started" instructions in the framework-specific readme (e.g. [web/react-example/readme.md](web/react-example/readme.md)) Compare what your app looks like now with the desired app shown below.

 <table>
   <thead>